arifire21/survey-app-boilerplate/README.md

   - log issues for bugs or suggestions/enhancements, tag appropriately
   - close by attaching to PR's or mentioning #[X] in commit message
 ### Documentation
-  - TBD
-  - will include variables, functions, components, and APIs
+  - includes variables, components, and APIs